goatshriek/stumpless/test/performance/README.md

 # Performance Testing

-Performance testing of the library consists of throughput testing.
+Performance testing of the library consists of performing a variety of benchmarks on each function in the library.

-## `throughput.c`
+## `stumpless.cpp

-Sends several basic messages directly to the daemon service.
-Records the time required for both the stumpless library and the standard library syslog function and outputs these to a results file in CSV format.
+Runs benchmarks on the stumpless function.